ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### CloudSystem compliance approach

-The CloudSystem leverage’s Microsoft’s implementation of AACPs in Azure and Office 365.
+The CloudSystem leverage’s Microsoft’s implementation of AACPs in Azure and Microsoft 365.

 #### Security controls provided by the CloudSystem

-* Microsoft Azure and Office 365 services implement AACAs where possible.
+* Microsoft Azure and Microsoft 365 services implement AACAs where possible.

 #### Residual controls to be addressed by the Agency